spacedogXYZ/spacedogXYZ/_posts/2015-10-25-refugee-hackathon.md

 <a href="https://www.flickr.com/photos/jlevinger/22425772855/"><img src="https://farm1.staticflickr.com/605/22425772855_e32ca767f5_m_d.jpg" alt="No Photos Sign"></a>
 </div>

-Afterwards one of the participants asked where the photos might be published, and when I said *un magasin* he was surprised and unhappy.
-As we discussed his concerns about potential retaliation, I recognized my role in the situation and requested that the journalist delete the photographs, which he did with some dismay.
-A lesson for future events: make clear to all attendees their rights to privacy and to control their own level of participation, and ensure that the "no photos" signal is visible and respected.
+Afterwards one of the participants asked where the photos might be published, and when I said *un magasin en Allemagne* he was surprised and unhappy.
+As we discussed his concerns about potential retaliation, I recognized my role in the situation and asked the journalist to delete the photographs, which he did with some dismay.
+A lesson for future events: reiterate to all attendees their rights to privacy, allow clear control over their own level of participation, and ensure that a "no photos" signal is visible and respected.

 After a full day of talking with refugees and volunteers about their experiences, our groups split up to brainstorm solutions.
 These ideas will be the inputs for designers and coders tomorrow, and it is important that they are rooted in real user needs.
 Our small group focused on integrating existing information with popular distribution methods.
 We decided that a multi-channel messaging system is needed to connect refugees to volunteers who can answer basic questions over WhatsApp or SMS, backed by a database with links to existing resources.
 We later learned that this is similar in concept to [Wefugee.org](http://www.wefugee.org), although I think that the ability to ask questions via text message is important, and I hope to convince more developers of the utility of building tools for mobile first, instead of necessarily apps or websites.